 11043 Santa Monica Blvd., Los Angeles

-Opened in the beginning of 2017, Midori Matcha & Café is a sleek, modern matcha café located in the Weller Court shopping center in Little Tokyo, across from the monument dedicated to Space Shuttle Challenger astronaut Ellison S. Onizuka.
+Opened in 2017, Midori Matcha is a sleek, modern matcha café located in the Weller Court shopping center in Little Tokyo, across from the monument dedicated to Space Shuttle Challenger astronaut Ellison S. Onizuka.
 The mall is also home to a slew of Japanese themed stores and eateries, including Marukai Supermarket and Kinokuniya bookstore.
 Founder Jason Dmitry Steinbuchel started his matcha business as a wholesaler of bottled drinks made with ceremonial grade stone-ground, organic matcha.
 His first brick and mortar serves up a menu of cold brewed drinks, including matcha with blueberry or coconut; limeade with fresh lime; granita ice cream shake; soft serve; lattes, and more.
 Pastries filled with matcha, include beignets, eclairs, and brownies come courtesy of nearby Pitchoun Bakery.
 Stop by for a refresher as you take in the sights, or hang out, read, or study - wifi and limited outlets are available.

 123 Astronaut Ellison South Onizuka St #101-C, Little Tokyo